joaocarvalhoopen/High_precision_subsample_shift_detection_and_correction_in_Odin/README.md

 This is what appears to be a very precise shift detection.

 ## Description
-I was searching for ways to increase the accuracy of a shift detection by cross correlation implemented with FFT and with with phase detection, and after many iterative steps with a llm and after many manual correction and modificationn to the code.
+I was searching for ways to increase the accuracy of a shift detection by cross correlation implemented with FFT and with phase detection, and after many iterative steps with a llm and after many manual correction and modificationn to the code.
 I come up with this very precise implementation ( low error ) that I share in this repository.

 ## License
 MIT Open Source license